mturley/PhraseCards/project/readme.md

 db.usercollection.find()
 If done everything correctly, the /about should have a testuser1 printed on front screen.

+Mongoose npm packages now installed.
+Will need to create schemas.

 Colby is going to make a centralized database so this is just for testing purposes.
 ```